robertomanfreda/sproxy/README.md

 ---
 ###### Sproxy features

 It is possible to specify the protocol, for instance specifying HTTPS
 `http://localhost:8080/http://postman-echo.com/get?foo1=bar1`

-Or HTTP
+Or HTTPS
 `http://localhost:8080/https://postman-echo.com/get?foo1=bar1`

 When no protocol is specified Sproxy will try to proxy the request, to the requested URL, using HTTPS first;